 Oftentimes, if we go into a new moneymaking venture, we get too excited to receive our first earnings, not really knowing how to properly price our product in the first place.
-Indeed, setting up a price should not be done randomly.
+Indeed, to price your online course should not be done randomly.
 A properly priced product can help you receive your return of investments at the right time while earning a substantial income.

-For instance, attaching a price to your online courses could be quite difficult especially since you have to consider different factors such as the duration of each online course, upfront fees you have to shell out and the amount of time and effort you have to put in in creating the course.
+For instance, to price your online courses could be quite difficult especially since you have to consider different factors such as the duration of each online course, upfront fees you have to shell out and the amount of time and effort you have to put in in creating the course.

 Here are five ways to help you price your online course accurately:

 Visit various e-learning platforms and massive open online courses.
 Look at categories and courses related to yours.
 Note how they price their products.
 Take down notes and compare them.
 From there, you will have an idea how much the price of your course would be.